What is donor retention? How do you calculate it?

 You will also find audiotapes from relevant conferences.

-To access this wealth of (tangible) knowledge, all you need to do is click on the button below, and it will take you to the archive of all of these resources!
+To access this wealth of (tangible) knowledge, all you need to do is click on the link below, and it will take you to the archive of all of these resources!

 And for every $100 in donations, $96 was lost through gift attrition.